Open Andre Agassi

 Lentil soup and potatoes

-Throw in half a dozen green beans to your lentil soup, and it's more nutritious still; your coloured veggies have an array of B vitamins difficult to get for those who have an aversion to their greens.
+Throw in half a dozen green beans to your lentil soup, and it's more nutritious still; your coloured veggies have an array of B vitamins difficult to get for those who have an aversion to spinach, kale and broccoli.

-Add just a couple Wimbledon strawberries and icecream, a few eggs a week for vitamin B-12, the odd mutton stew or hamburger, if you must, a raw carrot and a few dark-green leafy vegetables and you have a sustainable diet.
-I particularly love this broccoli walnut salad.
+Add just a couple Wimbledon strawberries, ice-cream and a few eggs a week for vitamin B-12; the odd mutton stew or hamburger if you must and a raw carrot.
+Toss in a few dark-green leafy vegetables and you have a sustainable diet.
+I particularly love this broccoli and walnut salad.

 Oh and a portion of fatty fish twice a week is important for the omega-3; do you know a few ways to cook salmon?
-And some of these olive benefits[4] or an avocado for the good oils.
-Those he couldn't afford in those early days.
+And enjoy some of these olive benefits[4] or an avocado for the good oils.
+Those Agassi couldn't afford in those early days.

 Copy and paste "strawberries nutrition facts" or "olive oil benefits" into the Site Search tab in the main menu for more information.